MarteXcoin-documentation/Documentation/introduction/features.rst

 Block reward allocation
 -----------------------

-Unlike Bitcoin, which allocates 100% of the block reward to miners, Dash holds back 10% of the block reward for use in the decentralized :ref:`budget system <decentralized-governance>`.
-The remainder of the block, as well as any transaction fees, are split 50/50 between the :ref:`miner <mining>` and a :ref:`masternode <masternodes>`, which is deterministically selected according to the :ref:`payment logic
-<payment-logic>`.
-Dash features superblocks, which appear every 16616
-blocks (approx. 30.29 days) and can release up to 10% of the cumulative budget held back over that :ref:`budget cycle period <budget-cycles>` to the winning proposals in the budget system.
+Unlike Bitcoin, which allocates 100% of the block reward to miners, MarteX holds back 10% of the block reward for use in the decentralized `budget system <./features.rst#decentralized-governance>`_.
+The remainder of the block, as well as any transaction fees, are split 50/50 between the `miner <./Documentation/tree/master/mining>`_ and a :`masternode <./Documentation/tree/master/masternode>`_, which is deterministically selected according to the payment logic .
+MarteX features superblocks, which appear every 21800 blocks (approx. 30.29 days) and can release up to 10% of the cumulative budget held back over that `budget cycle period <./Documentation/blob/master/governance/understanding.rst#budget-allocation>`_ to the winning proposals in the budget system.
 Depending on budget utilization, this results in an approximate coin reward allocation over a budget cycle as follows: